Canine Veterinary Medicine

 Annual Wellness Labwork: This labwork checks many things to help find abnormalities in your pet’s blood and organs.
 It also gives us a good baseline to compare to if there are any issues in the future.

 Congratulations on your new addition to the family!
-Now that you have a new puppy or kitten, we want you to keep them happy and healthy.
+Now that you have a new puppy, we want you to keep them happy and healthy.
 The best way to do this is to start at the beginning with an examination soon after they join your family.
-As your puppy or kitten grows, the Latah Creek team will work with you to help support your pet, strengthen your bond, and provide you both with the tools necessary for your pet to live a long and happy life.
+As your puppy grows, the Latah Creek team will work with you to help support your puppy, strengthen your bond, and provide you both with the tools necessary for your puppy to live a long and happy life.

 Puppy: Your new puppy will receive a complete physical examination and a fecal screening or dewormer during their first visit with us.
 The doctor will assess the general health, age, and developmental progress of your pet before vaccinations.
 At this time we will discuss any abnormalities, treat for common intestinal parasites, provide you with nutrition information, and discuss a vaccine schedule appropriate to their age and previous vaccine history.
-We will also send you home with a puppy binder with literature for you to read for different stages of your puppy’s growth.
+We also provide you with a puppy pack at each visit, with literature appropriate for each stage of your puppy’s physical and mental growth.
+We will go over this pack with you at each visit to allow you to ask questions.

 As your pet ages, they may be faced with some health challenges.
 We will be here for you and your pet throughout the years to help prevent, treat, and talk you through these issues.
 We take the time to make sure that you have the information you need to keep your pet happy and healthy.